Daniel Cárdenas: Levante

 Born in Terrassa, Barcelona, Catalonia, Cárdenas joined Levante UD's youth academy in January 2014 after notably representing FC Barcelona and RCD Espanyol.
-He was promoted to the former's reserves for the 2016–17 season, and made his senior debut on 20 August 2016 by starting in a 1–0 Segunda División B home loss against CD Atlético Baleares.
+He was promoted to Levante's reserves for the 2016–17 season, and made his senior debut on 20 August 2016 by starting in a 1–0 Segunda División B home loss against CD Atlético Baleares.

 Initially third choice behind Daniel Sotres and Koke Vegas, Cardenas became a regular starter after the former left and the latter was promoted to the main squad.
 On 12 March 2020, he renewed his contract until 2022.

 On 27 November 2020, as Aitor was injured, Cárdenas made his first-team – and La Liga – debut, playing the full 90 minutes in a 1–1 away draw against Real Valladolid.
 On 21 March 2022, already established in the first team, he agreed to an extension until 2025.

 Rayo Vallecano

 On 18 August 2023, Cárdenas signed a four-year deal with top-tier club Rayo Vallecano.
+He was a backup for the vast majority of his spell.